 The simple answer is no. With the window misting up due to the seal breaking, even if you drill the window and blow warm air into the window to clear the condensation, the seal on the window is still broken.
 Unless the seal is replaced, condensation will still get into the window.
 Having this type of repair may well appear to ‘fix’ the window for a few months, it will never truly fix the window and you will have to repeat the repair a number of times over the year to clear the misting of the window.

-As the seal remain broken with this type of repair, you will also loose insulation and spend more on heating bills as the air trapped in the originally window is no longer there as the seal is broken.
+As the seal remain broken with this type of repair, you will also lose insulation and spend more on heating bills as the air trapped in the original window is no longer there as the seal is broken.

 You could look to repair the unit, but unless the process involves taking the unit apart and replacing the seal, you will still have the same problem.
 It may also become an issue when you come to sell the property, as unless you have FENSA certification for the windows, you may contravene UK building regulations in doing the work yourself.

-If you use a reputably company, you should also get a five year guarantee on the replacement glass unit, so if it does break again, you can get a replacement for free.
+If you use a reputable company, you should also get a five-year guarantee on the replacement glass unit, so if it does break again, you can get a replacement for free.

 If your window suffers from misting and condensation between the two panes of glass, the middle bit, then you really should replace the glass unit to maintain an energy efficient home.
 There will always be ‘quick fixes’ on the market, but with a broken seal, the only way to repair it is to replace it and get a guarantee of workmanship to protect you should it fail in future.
 Don’t be fooled by some stating that you need a new window frame – you could even upgrade your home to A‑grade energy efficiency rating just by changing the glass.
 But do make sure you always use a FENSA regulated window fitter so that you don’t contravene UK Building Regulations.